How To Save on Your Pet Insurance?

 Dogs

-“When it comes to breeds, some dogs are predisposed to certain conditions, which makes them more expensive to own and insure,” says Cove.
+According to Cove, when it comes to dog breeds, some animals are predisposed to certain conditions, which makes them more expensive to own and insure.
 Overall, there are three key considerations that affect the cost of insuring a pet dog:

-• Size / weight – mo’ dog, mo’ problems.
-In general, larger, heavier breeds tend to cost more to insure, as they are more predisposed to bone, joint and growth issues, which are expensive to fix.
+• Size / weight: in general, larger, heavier breeds tend to cost more to insure, as they are more predisposed to bone, joint and growth issues, which are expensive to fix.
 For example St Bernards are known to develop more issues over time, compared to Jack Russells.

-• Hereditary issues – there are plenty of well-known examples, such as pugs and French bulldogs whose adorable smooshed-up faces have left them with an array of health issues, which make them one of the most expensive dog breeds to insure.
+• Hereditary issues: there are plenty of well-known examples, such as pugs and French bulldogs whose adorable smooshed-up faces have left them with an array of health issues, which makes them one of the most expensive dog breeds to insure.

 Cheapest to insure: